• Skip to main content

 Breakfast

 Wood Iron Eatery is a hidden gem serving up fresh breakfasts and lunch.
-They are famous for their pound cake if you can snag a piece before its gone.
+They are famous for their pound cake if you can snag a slice before its gone.

 Waterfalling

-West Virginia is known as the birthplace for rivers and with that comes lots of breath taking waterfalls.
-Spring rains make spring time perfect for exploring waterfalls.
+West Virginia is known as the birthplace for rivers and with that comes lots of breath-taking waterfalls.
+Spring rains make springtime perfect for exploring waterfalls.
 On a busy weekend popular falls can become crowded.
-We tend to have fewer crowds midweek in the spring.
+We tend to have fewer crowds midweek in the spring and less traffic on popular hiking trails midweek.

 Take The Waterfall Loop

 Travel south on Rt.
 16 from Fayetteville to head towards Cathedral falls off Route 60 in Gauley Bridge.
 You will pass several roadside falls along Rt.
 16 in route to Cathedral Falls.
 As you come down Gauley mountain Cathedral Falls will be located on the right side of the road past the Gauley Bridge sign at a roadside rest stop making it easy to access.
 You can continue a short drive down route 60 to the town of Glenn Ferris where you can see Kanawha Falls.
 You will be viewing the falls from a distance from the fishing access parking lot.
 If you want to experience the falls up close we highly recommend booking a guided Stand Up Paddle Board trip with Mountain Surf Paddle Sports.
 The next waterfall is 8 miles up the road.
 Turn right out of the parking lot at Kanawha falls onto route 60 and drive to Hawks Nest State Park.
-After May 13th you can take a tram ride from Hawks Nest Lodge down to Hawks Nest Lake.
-From the tram station at the bottom, you can take a .8 mile walk down the Fisherman’s Trail to view Turkey Creek Falls.
-These falls are beautiful after a spring rain with a 35-foot drop that splits into 3 sections at the top that merge and split again at the bottom of the falls.
-From the bottom of the tram, you also have access to the Hawks Nest Rail Trail.
-This two-mile in and out hike follows along a scenic section of mill creek with multiple waterfalls.
-After leaving hawks nest State park you will travel 7 miles towards Hico where you can take Rt.
+Drive past the main park lodge into the town of Ansted.
+Take a left on Page street for .25 miles, turn right on Rich Creek Rd going through and underpass to the parking area for the rail trail access.
+The Hawks Nest Rail Trail sets at the bottom of Hawks nest state park.
+Travel across the old railroad trestle with waterfall views down below crossing Mill Creek.
+This 2 mile out and back trail follows along Mill Creek with mutliple waterfalls ending at the Hawks Nest Lake.
+After leaving Hawks Nest State Park you will travel 7 miles towards Hico where you can take Rt.
 19 back towards Fayetteville.

 Explore Thurmond